eugene-tarassov/vivado-risc-v/README.md

 # Notes

 Rocket Chip is used as RISC-V implementation: [UC Berkeley Architecture Research - Rocket Chip Generator](https://bar.eecs.berkeley.edu/projects/rocket_chip.html).
-Rocket Chip is configured to include virtual memory, instruction and data caches, coherent interconnect, floating point, and all the relevant infastructure.
+Rocket Chip is configured to include virtual memory, instruction and data caches, coherent interconnect, floating point, and all the relevant infrastructure.
-See rocket.scala for details.
+See rocket.scala for Rocket Chip configuration classes.

 RISC-V SoC in this repo contains bootrom, which differ from original Rocket Chip bootrom.
 The modified bootrom contains SD card boot loader and extended device tree.